openstack-archive/snap-keystone/README.md

         └── keystone.ini

-The keystone configuration can be overridden or augmented by writing configuration snippets to files in the conf.d directory.
+The keystone configuration can be overridden or augmented by writing configuration snippets to files in the keystone.conf.d directory.

 Alternatively, keystone configuration can be overridden by adding a full keystone.conf file to the keystone/ directory.
 If overriding in this way, you'll